gtvj/gtvj.github.io/_posts/2014-11-02-my-favourite-features-of-webstorm.md

 These are really just a few of the features I find so helpful.
 Other great features include:

-  * **Local history** &#8211; a kind of version control 'lite' for managing local changes (very handy if you're just working on a local demo and don't need full VCS integration)
+  * **Local history** to a kind of version control 'lite' for managing local changes (very handy if you're just working on a local demo and don't need full VCS integration)
-  * **Multiple cursors** &#8211; Like Sublime, WebStorm provides multiple cursors.
+  * **Multiple cursors** to Like Sublime, WebStorm provides multiple cursors.
 Much the same as Emmet, this is a significant efficiency boost
   * The **search everywhere shortcut** <kbd>Shift [double-tap]</kbd> allows you to quickly search within files and actions
   * **Lens mode** provides a really helpful means of navigating through a large file